phalcon-orphanage/docs/ja/reference/models.rst

 in order to rewind the cursor to the beginning and obtain the record at the requested position.
 Similarly, if a resultset is traversed several times, the query must be executed the same number of times.

-Storing large query results in memory could consume many resources, because of this, resultsets are obtained from the database in chunks of 32 rows reducing the need for re-execute the request in several cases also saving memory.
+As storing large query results in memory could consume many resources, resultsets are obtained from the database in chunks of 32 rows - reducing the need to re-execute the request in several cases.

 Note that resultsets can be serialized and stored in a cache backend. :doc:`Phalcon\\Cache <cache>` can help with that task.
 However, serializing data causes :doc:`Phalcon\\Mvc\\Model <../api/Phalcon_Mvc_Model>` to retrieve all the data from the database in an array,